hsf-training/analysis-essentials/git/08-collab.md

 name by default when we clone a repository.
 (This is why `origin` was a sensible choice earlier when we were setting up remotes by hand.)

-Take a look to the Owner's repository on its GitHub website now (maybe you need to refresh your browser.)
+Take a look to the Owner's repository on its GitLab website now (maybe you need to refresh your browser.)
 You should be able to see the new commit made by the Collaborator.

-To download the Collaborator's changes from GitHub, the Owner now enters:
+To download the Collaborator's changes from GitLab, the Owner now enters:

 ```bash
 $ git pull origin master